mickeybyte/PRTG/README.md

 I also created some custom PRTG Lookup value files to show the status of some channels in PRTG Those .ovl files must be placed in your PRTG installation folder under lookups\custom You can find the files [here](PRTG-Lookups/)
-## PRTG Custom sensor Powershell scripts for monitoring VMware Horizon
+## PRTG Powershell scripts for monitoring VMware Horizon
 A collection of powershell scripts to monitor your VMware Horizon environment with PRTG.
 More information can be found [here](PRTG-Horizon/)